veldahung/group21_project/README.md

 # group21_final_project_Maze

 ## Description
-This is a maze game with three modes: easy, normal and hard.
+This is a maze game with three modes : easy, normal and hard.
 You can choose to compete with the computer or not.

 ## Getting Started